brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ### Downloading Secondary Tracks

-Subtitle, caption and audio tracks of a language are known collectively as a media selection option.
-A video can have multiple media selection options, for example, English, French and Spanish.
-The language settings of the device determine the *preferred* media selection option, for example, English.
-When downloading a video for offline viewing, the preferred media selection option and any chosen additional media selection options are downloaded together in response to a single download request.
-Internally, the SDK manages the download using a single AVAggregateAssetDownloadTask.
+When secondary tracks are to be included for offline viewing, they must be downloaded along with the video in the call to <nobr>`-requestVideoDownload:mediaSelections:parameters:completion:`</nobr>.

-Downloading involves these basic steps:
+Subtitle, caption and audio tracks for a language are known collectively as a Media Selection and are represented by Apple's `AVMediaSelection` class.
+A video can have multiple media selections, for example, English, French and Spanish.
+The language settings of the device determine the *preferred* media selection, for example, English.
+Internally, the SDK manages the download of a video and its secondary tracks using a single `AVAggregateAssetDownloadTask`.

-1. Select the tracks you would like to download.
-Tracks are selected as AVMediaSelection objects and BCOVOfflineVideoManager provides the utility method `-[BCOVOfflineVideoManager urlAssetForVideo:error:]` to help you choose AVMediaSelections of interest.
-Refer to the "*Finding Media Selections*" methods of AVAsset.
+Downloading for offline viewing involves these basic steps:

-1. Create an NSArray of your media selections, and pass it to `-[BCOVOfflineVideoManager requestVideoDownload:mediaSelections:parameters:completion:]` or pass `nil` to automatically download the preferred AVMediaSelections.
+1. Choose the media selections to be downloaded.
+Media Selection are properties of the `AVAsset` class. `BCOVOfflineVideoManager` provides the utility method `-[BCOVOfflineVideoManager urlAssetForVideo:error:]` to help you assemble `AVMediaSelection` objects of interest.
+Refer to the "*Finding Media Selections*" methods of `AVAsset`.
-2. Track download progress using methods in the `BCOVOfflineVideoManagerDelegate` protocol.
+1. Create an `NSArray<AVMediaSelection *>` of your media selections, and pass it to `-[BCOVOfflineVideoManager requestVideoDownload:mediaSelections:parameters:completion:]` or pass `nil` to automatically download the *preferred* `AVMediaSelection` objects.

-Some tracks may have already been downloaded as part of the initial video download.
+1. Track download progress using methods of the `BCOVOfflineVideoManagerDelegate` protocol.
+Note that when downloading additional media selections, progress callbacks are made for each downloaded item individually, with each ranging in progress from 0% to 100%.

 **Displaying Sideband Subtitles**